onalius/tanzolang-core/docs/cli.md

-# Tanzo CLI
+# Tanzo CLI Reference

-The Tanzo Command Line Interface (CLI) provides a convenient way to work with TanzoLang profiles.
-It offers commands for validating, simulating, and exporting profiles.
+The Tanzo CLI provides command-line tools for working with TanzoLang profiles.

 ## Installation

-The CLI is installed as part of the tanzo-schema Python package:
+The CLI is installed as part of the Python package:

 ```bash
 pip install tanzo-schema